BeyondCombustion/The-Book-fka-The-Consensus/No Longer In Production/Hopper Labs/Documentation/ReadMe.md

 ## Best Practices

-Hopper Labs published a best practices guide, to help you get the most out of your hopper; [you can find that here.](https://github.com/BeyondCombustion/The-Consensus/blob/main/No%20Longer%20In%20Production/Hopper%20Labs/Documentation/Hopper%20Labs%20Best%20Practices.md)
+Hopper Labs published a best practices guide to help you get the most out of your hopper, [you can find that here.](https://github.com/BeyondCombustion/The-Consensus/blob/main/No%20Longer%20In%20Production/Hopper%20Labs/Documentation/Hopper%20Labs%20Best%20Practices.md)